esl/MongooseIM/doc/operation-and-maintenance/Reloading-configuration-on-a-running-system.md

 It's available as a safety mechanism for the rare case of a cluster-global reload failing.

 `reload_cluster` applies the configuration on all nodes of the cluster.
-The prerequisite is that the latest version of config file must be available on all nodes.
+The prerequisite is that the same version of config file must be available on all nodes.
+All nodes in a cluster must have the same config loaded into memory as well.
+There is a small exception from this rule, see Node specific options.

 `reload_cluster_dryrun` calculates and prints config changes, but does not applies them.
 Useful for debugging.